Embeddings of 3-manifolds in S^4 from the point of view of the 11-tetrahedron census: Observations and questions from the data

 \begin{question} If a $3$-manifold $M$ admits a smooth embedding into a homotopy $4$-sphere, does it admit a smooth embedding $S^4$?
 Are there $3$-manifolds that embed in homology $4$-spheres which do not embed in $S^4$? \end{question}

 The earlier question is only interesting if the smooth $4$-dimensional Poincar\'e conjecture is false.
 But it is perhaps surprising that it's not immediately clear whether an embedding of a 3-manifold into an exotic $S^4$ could be pushed into a standard $4$-ball.
+Agol and Freedman \cite{Agol-Freedman} have taken a step towards resolving this question, giving an obstruction to a $3$-manifold embedding smoothly in $S^4$ in terms of the handlebody metric on the curve complex.
+Technically, the Agol-Freedman obstruction obstructs a Heegaard splitting induced by the embedding.
+It is unclear, at present, if it can be used to obstruct embeddings.

-One would think the answer to the latter question should certainly be yes but I am unaware of any obstructions.
+One would think there should be $3$-manifolds that embed in homology $4$-spheres that do not embed in $S^4$.
+I am unaware of any obstructions at present.
 A reasonable place to look for answers to this question would be homology $3$-spheres.
 Let $M$ be a homology $3$-sphere.
 As we have observed $M \# (-M)$ embeds smoothly in a homology $4$-sphere but it is not clear $M \# (-M)$ embeds in $S^4$ unless we could realize $M$ as something like a cyclic branched cover on a knot in $S^3$ or some Litherland-style variant on that theme (see Theorem \ref{DSthm}).
-So this provides a source of $3$-manifolds that embed in homology $4$-spheres but for which there is no clear embedding in $S^4$.
+This provides a source of $3$-manifolds that embed in homology $4$-spheres but for which there is no clear embedding in $S^4$.

 A reoccurring problem in this paper is that even if a $3$-manifold embeds in $S^4$, we have no uniform, standard way of constructing an embedding.

 \begin{question} Is there an efficient procedure to determine whether or not a triangulated $3$-manifold admits a locally-flat PL-embedding (equivalently, smooth embedding) in $S^4$? \end{question}